 *Non-refundable deposit is used to support 1) facilitator professional development, 2) reimbursement to facilitators for unpaid or underpaid work from September-December 2017 during startup, and 3) an emergency/extras fund.

-Also, as the Learning Community is in the start-up phase through December 2017, the facilitators reserve the right to make recommendations about whether families are a good fit and ultimately make a call about future participation.
+Note: The Learning Community and facilitators reserve the right to make recommendations about whether families are a good fit and ultimately make a call about future participation.
 We trust the families are doing the same from their perspective and that an open and honest conversation can occur if/as needed.

 Why, How and What We Do

-Beginning September 15, 2017, DC, MD and VA families with children ages 5-12 (whether homeschooled or not) can join our Learning Community up to two days a week for outdoor nature and community-oriented experiential learning.
+DC, MD and VA families with children ages 5-12 (whether homeschooled or not) can join our Learning Community on Fridays for outdoor nature and community-oriented experiential learning.
 This is a facilitated, drop-off experience.
-In order to help our children learn to co-create an intimate community culture of compassion and respect, we retain a 6:1 ratio of children to adults with a maximum of 15 children per day.
+In order to help our children learn to co-create an intimate community culture of compassion and respect, we retain a 6:1 ratio of children to adults with a maximum of 15 children.

 Our Learning Community integrates the framework of permaculture, which is the conscious creation of a regenerative design that reflects the inherent balance, stability, and harmony of nature, with the 21st century best practices of agile management tools.
 In combination, our children are supported in their exploration of themselves, relationships with others and Earth.
 Our children can learn to integrate the best of “me” into the “we” by developing the skills necessary for self-regulation, learning how to learn, and dive deep into reflection as an essential tools for lifelong learning.

 This Learning Community might be right for your family if all the people involved (children are people too!) want to:

 - Embrace the freedom and responsibility of being an active co-creator of a multi-age learning community

 - Develop open and meaningful relationships with oneself, others and Earth